metaflow-ai/blog/sparse-coding/Readme.md

 ## How to use it in neural networks?
 The simplest known usage of combining neural networks and sparse coding is in sparse auto-encoder: It is a neural network that will try to mimic the identity function while under some constraint of sparsity in the hidden layers or the objective function.

 After learning the concept, I wanted to try some experiments that I've never seen around.
-My idea was to use the ReLU activation combined with a L1 norm in the objective functions to promote sparse neurons activations: Let's see (with code and Tensorflow) how far can we go with this idea.
+My idea was to use the ReLU activation combined with a L1 norm in the objective functions to promote sparse neurons activations: Let's see (with code and TensorFlow) how far can we go with this idea.

-### Some experiments with Tensorflow
+### Some experiments with TensorFlow
 We will now try to validate our previous statement with some very simple neural networks.
 Multiple questions here:
 - Can we reach (at all) local code on the MNIST dataset?